What is Stellantis? Everything you need to know

 Ram

-Ram 2500 Heavy Duty pickup
+Ram 2500 Heavy Duty static front three-quarter

-Very much focusing on the North American market and once a model range sold by Dodge before it was separated, commercial vehicle brand Ram’s core model lines are a range of butch pickup trucks, a mite or so smaller than Rutland.
+Very much focusing on the North American market and once a model range sold by Dodge before it was separated off, commercial vehicle brand Ram’s core model lines are a range of butch pickup trucks, a mite or so smaller than Rutland.
 There’s an outlier in their midst, though — a large panel van sold as the Ram ProMaster, an Americanised version of the Stellantis large van range.